sosy-lab/cpachecker/ReadMe.txt

 CPAchecker Installation Requirements

 Requirements for executing CPAchecker:
-0. Sources have to be preprocessed by CIL.
+0. Sources have to be preprocessed by CIL (http://hal.cs.berkeley.edu/cil/).
    Necessary flags:
-   --printCilAsIs
+   --dosimplify --printCilAsIs --save-temps

 Requirements for building CPAchecker:
 1. Install Java 1.6 SDK or higher.